Skip to main content

 FOR IMMEDIATE RELEASE

-During an assessment of the Nox-Crete warehouse fire site in Omaha and surrounding areas Thursday, the Nebraska Department of Environment and Energy (NDEE) and the Environmental Protection Agency (EPA) observed charred debris that had been dispersed by the fire.
-NDEE discovered the debris at a location approximately 1.25 miles east-southeast of the facility.
+During an assessment of the Nox-Crete warehouse fire site in Omaha and surrounding areas Thursday, the Nebraska Department of Environment and Energy (DWEE) and the Environmental Protection Agency (EPA) observed charred debris that had been dispersed by the fire.
+DWEE discovered the debris at a location approximately 1.25 miles east-southeast of the facility.

 Despite that 1993 abatement, DHHS conducted an analysis of the debris for the presence of asbestos out of an abundance of caution for residents in the surrounding neighborhoods.